itsiktsarfati/K2View-Academy/articles/TDM/tdm_gui/TDM_Task_Execution_Flows_APIs/04_execute_task_API.md

 Starts a task execution and return the execution's task_execution_id on success.
 The API can get an optional input of overriden parameters for the task execution.
 The following parameters can be set:
-- **entitieslist**: populated by a list of entities separated by a comma
+- **entitieslist**: populated by a list of entities separated by a comma.
+Note that the entity list can only contain one entity ID when executing a task with a Synthetic selection method.
 - **sourceEnvironmentName**: source environment name
 - **targetEnvironmentName**: target environment name
 - **taskGlobals**: list of Global variables and their values.